 Fan Lau Fort was declared as a historical monument in 1981.

-Today, you can visit the ruins of the fort when you are hiking towards the tip of Fan Lau.
+Today, you can visit the ruins of the fort while hiking towards the tip of Fan Lau.

 Fan Lau Kok